mpyw/co/README.md

 ### Conversion on resolving

+All values are resolved by the following rules.
+Yielded values are also sent into the Generator.
-The following conversion are applied recursively.
+The rules are applied recursively.

 | Before | After |
 |:---:|:----:|